 - 1. In Washington State, the Assessor is required to value property at 100% of true and fair market value. - 2.
-There are three standard approaches to value: - Cost Sales Income (commercial property) - 3.
-For residential property, we use the cost approach to establish a base construction value, and then we apply the sales approach to get to market value.
+There are three standard approaches to value which are cost, sales and income (commercial property).
+We may use a combination of the approaches to assess property. - 3.
+We use a process called Mass Appraisal, which is different than your typical Fee Appraisal you would get when buying/selling/refinancing your property. - 4.
+We cannot assign a market adjustment (increase or decrease) to your property that is different than all of the other properties in your market area.

-- 4. We use a process called Mass Appraisal, which is different than your typical Fee Appraisal you would get when buying/selling/refinancing your property. - 5.
-We cannot assign a market adjustment (increase or decrease) to your property that is different than all of the other properties in your market area. - 6.
+- 5. It is against the law to set an assessed value, independent of the rest of the market area, at its sale price.
+This is referred to as "shooting the sale". - 6.
 Your market area may be as small as a group of homes in a specified area (subdivision, waterfront, etc.) or a much larger area, both defined by how the market is reacting to sales in that area. - 7.
 You have one value on your property, but it is cumulative of the land component and any improvements (structures, commercial ag root stock, ag irrigation systems) on the property. - 8.
 Physical inspections of property occur every 4 years, whereas statistical analysis of market conditions and the accompanying adjustments are done annually.
 All taxable properties in Chelan County have been revalued annually since 2010. - 9.
 All sales used in the market analysis must be good, closed, arm's length transactions.
 Department of Revenue (DOR) stipulates the types of sales that can and cannot be used in the analysis.
-For example, a sale between relatives, bankruptcy, sheriff sales, tax deeds, gift deeds, Quit Claim deeds, forced sales, short sales, deeds in lieu of foreclosure, bank sales, sale or acquisition of exempt property, and classified land sales under RCW 84.34, cannot be used as they are not considered arm's length transactions.
-This is referred to as a DOR Ratio Code. - 10.
-It is against the law to set an assessed value, independent of the rest of the market area, at its sale price.
-This is referred to as "shooting the sale" - 11.
+For example, a sale between relatives, bankruptcy, sheriff sales, tax deeds, gift deeds, Quit Claim deeds, forced sales, short sales, deeds in lieu of foreclosure, bank sales, sale or acquisition of exempt property, and classified land sales under RCW 84.34, cannot be used as they are not considered arm's length transactions. - 10.
+There are a few exceptions to the sales used in the market analysis.
+Even though we are not supposed to use foreclosed properties in our sales analysis, we realize that if there are a substantial number of foreclosures in one area, we cannot ignore the impact this has on the market.
+These foreclosed properties may be setting the new market value, but usually will recover within a year or so. - 11.
 The sales ratio is the Assessed Value/Sales Price. - 12.
-Because Mass Appraisal works on the law of averages, if we set our goal ratio at 100%, we will have 50% of the properties over assessed, and 50% under assessed. - 13.
-Chelan County prefers not to be on the high end of the range for over assessment, so our target ratio is between 85-90%. - 14.
-The assessed value is always as of January 1 of the assessment year, which uses the prior year's sales.
-Example: 2022 assessments are based on 2021 sales and are for 2023 taxes. - 15.
+The assessed value is always as of January 1 of the assessment year for the following tax year, so for example, assessed values as of January 1, 2025 are what you will pay property taxes on in 2026. - 13.
 A market adjustment is simply what the market will bear above and beyond the base construction cost of a new home.
 The raw cost of land plus new construction, or replacement cost (less depreciation) compared to the market value.
 The difference is the market adjustment, or influence.
-Think of this the same as the developer, or builder profit, but will fluctuate from year to year depending on the real estate market. - 16.
-There are a few exceptions to the sales used in the market analysis.
-Even though we are not supposed to use foreclosed properties in our sales analysis, we realize that if there are a substantial number of foreclosures in one area, we cannot ignore the impact this has on the market.
-These foreclosed properties may be setting the new market value, but usually will recover within a year or so.
+Think of this the same as the developer, or builder profit, but will fluctuate from year to year depending on the real estate market.